 A Finnish ex-special forces soldier and high ranking Templar agent under consideration for induction into the Inner Sanctum, which he joins in December of 2012.
 The multiplayer storylines in Brotherhood and Revelations tell part of his story in rising the ranks of the Templar Order.
 As of Rogue he has joined Abstergo Entertainment under the cover of a contractor.

 - The Ace: He has the skills of Daniel Cross without the insanity.

-- Anti-Villain: Likely a mix of Type I and Type III
+- Anti-Villain: Likely a mix of Type III and Type IV.

 - Arch-Enemy: To Harlan T. Cunningham, who has managed to escape him twice.

 - Authority Equals Asskicking: Was promoted to higher ranks within the Templars due to his skill at field work, which took him off his Assassin hunting assignments to search for Pieces of Eden and Sages.
 Isn't too happy about this.